leejoonli/code-every-day/log.md

 ## Thoughts

 Could've done a simple one line return statement of summing the difference of a loop that uses the lists in the list but decided to create a class that returns the number of the initial passengers and the leaving passengers in the bus prompt.
 Then in the function, returned the difference.

+# Day 141 (7/11/2022)

+## Docker

+Practiced Docker.

+## Thoughts

+Practiced using a docker volume / database and bind mounts.
+Refreshed information on types of volumes.